hifiberry/hifiberry-os/README.md

 - iTunes

 You might also configure the included music player daemon, but you have to do this from command line.
 A simple MPD UI names ympd is running on HTTP port 9000.

+## Contributions

+Contributions are welcome.
+Depending on functionality and code quality, we will decide if a contribution will be included in the base system or will be provided as a user-contributed module that users need to install by themselve.